 Structure of NASMHPD

-In addition to representing the viewpoint of State Mental Health Commissioners and Directors, NASMHPD has 4 divisions comprised of directors of special populations/services (Children, Youth & Families; Forensic; Legal; and Older Persons) as well as a Financing and Medicaid Division and a Medical Directors Council.
-NASMHPD also has formal affiliations with the National Association of Consumer/Survivor Mental Health Administrators (NAC/SMHA), an organization that represents the Directors of the Offices of Consumer Affairs within state mental health agencies; the National Coalition on Mental Health and Deaf Individuals (NCMHDI), a non-profit corporation established in 2008 to provide leadership and support in the areas of public mental health and deaf and hard of hearing populations in the United States; the Multi-State Behavioral Health Consortium, a nationwide collaboration between State Mental Health Agencies to foster dialogue and cooperation in the area of disaster and mental health services; and the Cultural and Linguistic competence Coordinator's Network for State and Terriorial Behavioral health Services (State CLC Coordinator's Network).
+In addition to representing the viewpoint of State Mental Health Commissioners and Directors, NASMHPD has 4 divisions comprised of directors of special populations/services (Children, Youth & Families; Forensic; Legal; and Older Persons) as well as a Finance Policy Division and a Medical Directors Council.
+NASMHPD also has formal affiliations with the National Coalition on Mental Health and Deaf Individuals (NCMHDI),a non-profit corporation established in 2008 to provide leadership and support in the areas of public mental health and deaf and hard of hearing populations in the United States; the Multi-State Behavioral Health Consortium, a nationwide collaboration between State Mental Health Agencies to foster dialogue and cooperation in the area of disaster and mental health services; and the Cultural and Linguistic competence Coordinator's Network for State and Terriorial Behavioral health Services (State CLC Coordinator's Network).

-In addition, NASMHPD has an affiliation with the approximately 195 state psychiatric hospitals, which include hospitals for children, adults, older persons, and people who have entered the mental health system via the court system.
-The superintendents have established the following four regional organizations, each of which meet annually: the Southern States Psychiatric Hospital Association (SSPHO), the Midwestern Association of Mental Health Organizations (MASMHO), the Western Psychiatric State Hospital Association (WPSHA), and the Northeast Region.
+NASMHPD has an affiliation with the approximately 195 state psychiatric hospitals located throughout the United States.
+The facilities include hospitals for children, adults, older persons, and people who have entered the mental health system via the court system.
+In addition, NASMHPD has helped establish the following regional organizations, each of which meet annually: the Southern States Psychiatric Hospital Association (SSPHA) and the Western Psychiatric State Hospital Association (WPSHA).